javi0x00/javi0x00/english.md

   - AmAreIs
   - Affirmative form
   - Negative form
-* Prepositions of place
-  - In, On, At
 * Possesive adjetives
   - My, Your, His, Her, Its, Our, Their
 * Closed-Ended questions => Demand a yes/no, true/false or right/wrong answer.